-The IWTP personnel, including the Foreman, are represented by the Operating Engineers Union (Local 302).
+The IWTP Operators are represented by the Operating Engineers Union (Local 302).

-The IWTP Foreman position requires significant years of experience with industrial boiler systems, or specific wastewater treatment plants.
+The IWTP seeks to hire employees with at least 5 years of experience with industrial boiler systems, or specific wastewater treatment plants.

-The Foreman must have the following current certificates or licenses:
+IWTP Operators must have the following current certificates or licenses:

-- Washington State Department of Ecology Wastewater Treatment Plant Operator In Training Certificate. - Washington State driver's license or other evidence of mobility. - City of Seattle Refrigeration Operators License. - CFC Universal License (refrigerant license from the EPA). - City of Seattle Grade 2 Steam License.
+- Washington State Department of Ecology Wastewater Treatment Plant Operator In Training Certificate. - Washington State Driver's License or other evidence of mobility. - City of Seattle Refrigeration Operators License. - CFC Universal License (refrigerant license from the EPA). - City of Seattle Grade 2 Steam License.